 Create persistent or throw-away environment.
 Select a resource size and a security context.
 Deploy and promote data project with ease.

 Once your data project is deployed, you want to follow-up on resource utilization, cost and troubleshoot potential failures.

 Multi-cluster & Multi-cloud

 An environments links to a Kubernetes clusters deployed as part of the customers data plane.
 Customers can have multiple clusters spread over homogeneous or heterogenous cloud accounts.

 Create paved roads, take care of boilerplate and encourage the use of best practices across teams.
 Clients can create their own templates based on their needs, and the systems they integrate with.

-Jupyter notebooks are well known for their ease in data exploration and experimentation.
-Data Minded cloud notebooks are build on the same containerization foundation as data project code.
+Jupyter notebooks are well known for their ease of data exploration and experimentation.
+Conveyor notebooks are built on the same containerization foundation as data project code.
 This enables other use cases e.g. using notebooks to debug and facilitate iterative industrialization of experiments.